browserengineering/book/book/animations.md

             assert self.surface is not None
         canvas = self.surface.getCanvas()
 ```

-Note that we're creating a surface just big enough to store the items
-in this composited layer.
-This reduces how much GPU memory we need.

 To raster the composited layer, draw all of its display items to this surface.
 The only tricky part is the need to offset by the top and left of the